 This Year’s Staff

+My name is Kyle.
 I am currently a master’s student studying biological oceanography.
-My research is on benthic foraminiferal assemblages on the Springs Coast of Florida and how they may be changing during a time of ocean acidification.
-I am originally from Maine but have lived in St. Petersburg for the last six years.
-During my free time I like to garden, paint, and go camping with friends.
+My research is on benthic foraminifera (microscopic shelled protists) in the Springs Coast of Florida.
+I am researching how their assemblages may be changing during a time of increased ocean acidification.
+My passion lies in marine science education and outreach.
+During my free time I love to garden, go camping, paint, and play with my dog and chickens.

 I grew up New Jersey and Pennsylvania, spending my summers in lakes and the Atlantic Ocean.
 This and my parent’s passion for nature all worked together to inspire me to study biology (BS) environmental science (MS) and marine science (PhD).
 My graduate research dealt with the chemical bio-optical interactions in lakes and coral reefs of the Florida Keys.
 I also did a postdoc in determining sources of plant-derived UVR protective materials to the Florida Keys and was sea-going research assistant for research cruises with USF in the Gulf of Mexico after the Deepwater Horizon Oil Spill.
 I taught OCG in 2016 and look forward to coming back this summer!
 In my free time I also teach pilates, do ballet, play with my pets, go to the beach, and help out at my friends’ bakery.

 Howdy, my name is Michael Sipes.
 The ocean’s mysteries and beauty has always amazed and inspired me throughout my life and eventually led me to obtain my bachelor’s degree at the USFSP.
 Although I admire and find all marine life amazing, my passion and specialty is fish.
 Putting my 20+ years of local fishing experience to use, my past research has focused on tagging and studying Snapper to gain insight on their population dynamics, growth, and CPUE here in Tampa Bay.
 I enjoy helping and teaching others about my passion for the ocean.